Date: 14th May 2020

 Extent: 80 pp

-Elaborate, skilful and formally audacious, Clarkson is a poet of extraordinary and kaleidoscopic vision; her writing always richly riotous with detail, her poems possessing the singular ability to move from the maelstrom of feeling to the stilled moment with an assured, quick elegance.
-Be led in the dance that these surreal and deft-footed poems lead, allow their music to lift and move you out of body and time to somewhere quite different.
+Clarkson is a formally audacious poet of astonishing vision; her writing always richly riotous with detail, possessing the singular ability to move from the maelstrom of feeling to the stilled moment with an assured, quick elegance.
+Be led in the dance that these dreamlike and deft poems lead, allow their music to lift and move you out of the body and out of time, to somewhere quite extraordinary.

 ‘A highly inventive, high energy poet who writes poems that are always vividly phrased and technically accomplished.
 Geraldine Clarkson is one of those rare things, a genuinely exciting new poet.’ – Daljit Nagra